 How to Apply for Curricular Practical Training (CPT)

 - Make sure that your program requires an internship course in order to graduate.
 Immigration regulations state that the CPT/internship/practicum must be required or used as an elective to graduate in your program.

 - Make an appointment with an ISS staff member approximately one month before your internship class commences to make sure you understand the policies.

-- After we complete the CPT work authorization, take your I-20 and passport to the Social Security Administration office to apply for a social security number.
+- After ISS completes the CPT work authorization, take your I-20 and passport to the Social Security Administration office to apply for a social security number.
 Please see the section marked, How to Apply for a Social Security Number, for more information.